-Permit-required monitoring at Storm Water Outfall 04 was conducted during the second and fourth quarters of 2019.
+Permit-required monitoring at Storm Water Outfall 04 was conducted during the second quarter of 2020.
 Activities included visual monitoring, pH evaluation, and metal analyses.
-Visual examinations showed no abnormalities based on the visual criteria described in the MSGP.
-The pH was normal.
-All metal concentrations were below their respective IWQP in 2019.
+Visual examinations showed no abnormalities based on the visual criteria described in the MSGP and pH was normal.
+All metal concentrations were below their respective IWQP in 2020.